 Keto Chia Pudding Recipe

-Keto chia pudding is a rich and delicious thick healthy mix of coconut milk, chia seeds, vanilla extracts, and a sugar free sweetener.
+Keto chia pudding is a rich and delicious thick healthy mix of coconut milk, chia seeds, vanilla extracts, and a sugar free sweetener for the ultimate breakfast or snack.
+Add chopped nuts or fresh fruit for the ultimate decadent treat.

-Make this one day in advance to allow for the pudding to thicken as the chia seeds swell from the liquid ingredients, then add some delicious toppings!
+You will want to make this one day in advance to allow for the pudding to thicken as the chia seeds swell from the liquid ingredients.

 Keto Chia Pudding With Coconut Milk